elliscode/ellisrecipes/s3/markdown/Karydopita.md

 - in a large bowl, combine all of the dry ingredients and whisk together until uniform
 - add the wet ingredients to the bowl with the dry ingredients, and mix thoroughly until uniform
 - spray a 10 inch baking pan with flour baking spray
-- pour the batter into the greased pie tin
+- pour the batter into the greased baking pan
-- bake for 50 minutes, test the center with a toothpick, then remove from the oven if the toothpick comes out clean
+- bake for 70 minutes, testing the center with a toothpick at the 60 minute mark, and remove from the oven if the toothpick comes out clean
-- once removed from the oven, poke holes all over your cake
+- once removed from the oven, poke holes all over your cake using a toothpick
 - pour the syrup onto the cake
 - allow to cool completely
-- slice like baklava and serve directly from the pan
+- you can either remove the cake from the pan or leave it in the pan to slice and serve
+- cut like baklava, if you don't know what that means, google "baklava cut"

 Servings: 12